Joshua-Zaparaniuk/Computing-for-Graphics-and-Animation-Assignment/README.md

 ## Flocking Rules

 ### Cohesion
-This rule applies to boids from different neighbourhoods that approach a close proximity to one another.
-In these use cases, the boids have an attraction to their neighbourhood pairs, which is also the first rule of cohesion or attraction between neighbouring Boids.
+When other boids are within a distance threshold to the boid in question, they attract towards the current boid.
+This is calculated by averaging the distance of every other boid and subtracting the position of the current boid relative to the distance of every other boid.
+It was important to normalize the distance values, as this caused numerical instabilites in the calculations.

 ### Separation
 This is a force that repels neighbouring Boids from one another.
-It counteracts the Cohesion rule as it pushes neighbouring Boids apart from one another.
+This rule operates not only a single boids, but has to repel a boid in question based on the average position and velocity of any boid that is within a distance away from the boid in question.
+Creating the behaviour of repulsion forces in nature to give the system more chaotic motion.

-### Aggregation
+### Alignment
+Whenever the other boids are within a distance threshold to the current boid, they're velocities and positions are averaged relative to the current boid.
+This is the alignment rule, which is similar to when flocks migrate in nature and form very distinct follower patterns.